eggsactly/arduino-wardriving/README.md

 ![Wardriving Device on Bike](https://i.imgur.com/uU2wVbf.jpg)

 ## What is this?
 A simple/~~cheap~~ hardware + software setup to do warcycling trips and store as much information as we can on a SD card, using a small Arduino box.
 This project was [forked from reynico's arduino-wardriving project](https://github.com/reynico/arduino-wardriving) and adapted to work with the Adafruit ESP8266 HUZZAH and FeatherWings.
-This hasn't been tested yet and much of the content will be subject to change till the end of May 2018.
-The parts are on order.
-Part of the datalogging code stolen from [Sparkfun](https://learn.sparkfun.com/tutorials/gps-logger-shield-hookup-guide/example-sketch-gps-serial-passthrough) guys

 ## What do we need?
 * [$19.95](https://www.adafruit.com/product/3213) HUZZAH ESP8266